 Auditorium Parco Della Musica: This multifunctional music complex was completed in 2002 by Italian architect Renzo Piano.
 Since then, it has become Europe’s most visited music venue due to its vast size and musical diversity.
 The auditorium is comprised of three uniquely shaped music halls that host daily concerts and several music festivals annually.

 San Lorenzo: Students on the move with EF can relax while also experiencing the local student culture in Rome’s San Lorenzo neighborhood.
 Heavily populated by students attending the nearby University La Sapienza, the neighborhood has become well known for its budget friendly student attractions.
 Furthermore this alternative area has become a lively home for local street artists looking to exhibit their creative talents.

 20 e 20: This small but cozy restaurant offers authentically quaint Italian meals from the appetizers to the dessert.
 Waiters are charismatic and more than willing to help you choose which dish to order (a tough decision, from what we hear).
 Dishes are made with fresh ingredients that are hand-selected by the chef and uniquely combined to create uncommon yet amazingly satisfying tastes.

 Via del Pigneto: While known as a popular street market hosting merchants selling everything from food to baubles, Via del Pigneto is also where locals find solace in the heart of Rome’s bustling city center.
 It’s the perfect place to experience cultural immersion, whether by interacting with Italian vendors and shoppers, or just sitting back and taking in the scene.

 Discover the “Eternal City” with your students.
-Browse all tours to Rome here.
+Browse Italy tours here.